 It’s a two-way tie for number one.
-Corrective and preventive actions are intertwined, though they’re not interchangeable.
-A corrective action is the one you take to ensure that a problem does not happen again.
-A preventive action is what you do to prevent, or lessen the likelihood of, the problem from happening in the first place.
+Corrective and preventive actions (CAPA) are intertwined, though they’re not interchangeable.
+A corrective action is the one you take to ensure that a problem that has occurred does not re-occur or happen again.
+A preventive action is what you do to prevent, or lessen the likelihood of a potential problem from happening in the first place.

 Think of a heart attack: surgery to repair the damaged heart, combined with other measures (improved diet, exercise, etc.), is a corrective action.
 Regular exercise, a healthy diet, and (when you reach a certain age) regular visits to a cardiologist before you have a heart attack are a preventive action.
 Before something happens is preventive, after it has happened, is corrective.

 And, don’t forget what binds these top quality procedures together — a mission, vision, and strategic plan for your firm.
 What do you think?
 Are there any procedures you’d add, or take out of this list?
 Would you put them in a different order?